 A phase I/II study (discussed in the previous section for SCT-eligible candidates) evaluated the safety and efficacy of the all-oral combination of ixazomib with lenalidomide and dexamethasone in patients with newly diagnosed MM treated with combination lenalidomide and dexamethasone.
-96 Both tolerability and activity of this regimen in older patients (those aged 65 years and older) was similar to that in younger patients in this study.
+93 Both tolerability and activity of this regimen in older patients (those ≥65 years of age) was similar to that in younger patients in

-Based on the above phase II study, the NCCN panel has included ixazomib in combination with lenalidomide and dexamethasone as a primary treatment option for all patients with newly diagnosed MM, including those not eligible for SCT.
+Based on the above phase II study, the NCCN Panel has included ixazomib in combination with lenalidomide and dexamethasone as a primary treatment option for all patients with newly diagnosed MM, including those not eligible for SCT.